bmaher74/quant_at/README.md

 ..
 ```

-3) At this point you have `tday,cl`, all ready, with the same
+3) After the last line above the `tday,cl`, are all prepared, with the
-dimensions.
-We can create a data matrix out of these and write them to
+same dimensions, etc. We can create a data matrix out of these and
-disk.
+write them to disk.
 4) Insert the following in the script,

 ```
 A = [tday cl];